briis/pyweatherflowudp/README.md

 An event-based asynchronous library to read UDP packets from Weatherflow weather systems on a local network without any reliance on the cloud.

 The atomic data provided by WeatherFlow sensors is all natively metric.
 To help facilitate transformations to other units or to perform calculations and comparisons, this module utilizes [Pint](https://pint.readthedocs.io/en/stable/)'s Quantity class as the type of most properties which have a unit of measurement.
-See the [Properties](#Properties) section below for more details.
+See the [Quantity](#Quantity) section below for more details.

 This module utilizes [MetPy](https://unidata.github.io/MetPy/latest/index.html) to help with additional weather calculations that are derived from the various data points provided by the actual WeatherFlow sensors.
 While WeatherFlow has these additional data points available via the app and rest API, they are unavailable via the low-level UDP packet data.
 And while a list of [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html) and the associated equations has been posted, they can be quite complex to implement.
 As such, MetPy is an invaluable resource since the work has already been done and it eliminates the need to write all the equations in this module (and potentially get them wrong).
 You may notice that some of these values aren't an exact match with what is shown in the WeatherFlow app because there are different formulas (some simpler, some more complex) to calculate derived weather metrics.
 This is because WeatherFlow and MetPy may have chosen one of the sometimes many different formulas to get the result desired.
 They should still be relatively close, however.